 Extra Tests You May Be Offered

 A Glucose tolerance test (GTT) is a way of examining how your body handles glucose.
 If a GTT is deemed necessary it is routinely performed at 26-28 weeks of pregnancy (earlier if you have had gestational diabetes previously).
-You should ring your GP surgery who will be able to organise an appointment for the test.

 Why do I need a GTT?